 The December 11, 1943 Pittsburgh Courier had this: "Pianist Jimmy Seymour has revived the Three Riffs in Philly, which should interest Eddie Parton out in Huachuca."
 This was confirmed by a notice in the December 4 Billboard, which said that they were at Margie's Stables (Philadelphia) and were managed by Jolly Joyce.
 No other names were given.
 HOWEVER, there had been a group called the 3 Musical Riffs in the Philadelphia area from 1940 to 1942; the Billboard blurb and the one in the Pittsburgh Courier confused the two groups.
 It was the 3 Musical Riffs that had been re-formed.

 Nothing more was heard from the 3 Riffs until August 1944, when they were at the Casino in Toronto.
 In mid-August, it was the Club Moonglo in Buffalo, New York, where, it was announced on September 21, they were held over.
+But, on September 25, they were at Club Zombie, in Detroit.
 In October, they opened at Lou's Germantown Bar in Philadelphia.

 Probably in July 1945, they, along with the Teddy McRae Orchestra, had a session for Chicago Records, a New York label, whose president was the legendary J. Mayo Williams.
 Also released as the "Three Barons" (in August), the titles were "Pluggin' Jane" (a World War 2 song about a war worker who plugs away all day) and "To Satisfy You".
 Most of the vocal on "To Satisfy You" is done by Rena Collins, who wasn't a member of the group.
 In late 1944, Rena had been appearing at Kelly's Stable and she'd go on to sing with the Claude Hopkins Orchestra, but I don't know if she was with McRae at the time or if she was just thrown into the mix.
 An August ad for the record mentions Perry Anderson Music Publishing (Perry just happened to have written both sides).

 The September 15, 1945 New York Age reported that: "The Three Barons, clever singing trio, opened at Club Bali in Washington [DC], September 9th."
-This is the only appearance I could find for the group under this name.
+Other than that TV show, this is the only appearance I could find for the group under this name.

 "The Three Riffs, formerly the Three Barons", said the September 29, 1945 Pittsburgh Courier, were at Murrain's, on Seventh Avenue in New York, where they'd replaced the Cats & The Fiddle, who seem to have left after only a week.
 After that, they were headed to the Club Bali in Washington, DC.
 (Were they headed back to the Club Bali?
 It's difficult to figure out the timeline when there are so few mentions of the group.)
-Are they now the 3 Riffs again because Eddie Parton had been discharged from the army and had re-joined them?
+Why did they revert to the 3 Riffs name again?
 Too many unanswered questions.

 In December, the 3 Riffs were at the Blue Grass Club in Cleveland.
-The article in the December 15, 1945 Cleveland Call And Post named them, so we know that, at least by this time, Eddie was back with the group: "Howard Green, Eddie Parton, and Joe McGee, three ex-Central Hi students, who have been appearing at some of the country's leading niteries and now are back home to prove to the hometowners that the raves they have received from the country's top critics, have been richly deserved.
+The article in the December 15, 1945 Cleveland Call And Post said: "Howard Green, Eddie Parton, and Joe McGee, three ex-Central Hi students, who have been appearing at some of the country's leading niteries and now are back home to prove to the hometowners that the raves they have received from the country's top critics, have been richly deserved.
 Their singing, dancing and clowning keep the audience in the groove, but definitely.
 The Riffs had the audience trying to lift the roof off the Blue Grass in their opening night, until they finally had to beg off the stage."

 On February 15, 1946, the 3 Riffs opened at Kelly's Stable, on West 52nd Street in Manhattan.
 They were part of the second edition of its Winter Revue, which also included Dinah Washington.
 The Brooklyn Daily Eagle of February 15 said that "Bob Davis, song writer m.c. will introduce Dinah Washington, former Duke Ellington vocalist...."
 This is the same Bob Davis who was with the Beale Street Boys.